lea11100/Shapley4TGNN/README.md

 # Explaining Temporal Graph Predictions with Shapley Values

-This is the repository for reproducing the findings in the Master thesis "Explaining Temporal Graph Predictions with Shapley Values".
+This is the repository for reproducing the findings in the paper "Explaining Temporal Graph Predictions with Shapley Values".

 # Prerequisites

 The implementation is based on Python 3.9.13 and CUDA 12.4.
 The external packages required to run the evaluation can be found in the [requirements.txt](/requirements.txt).
-To install the requirements, execute `pip install -r /requirements.txt`.
+To install the requirements, execute `pip install -r requirements.txt`.

 Additionally, execute
 ```